 The roles of preschool children

-So far in this series we have been looking at a range of school readiness skills including phonological awareness or sound awareness skills, articulation and language skills.
+In our blog series we have been looking at a range of school readiness skills including phonological awareness or sound awareness skills, articulation and language skills.
 We have discussed social and emotional development and strategies to assist the children in your care.
 Of course there are lots of other skills that children will be developing in the years before they start school.

 Occupational therapists work to assist people to develop functional skills to allow them to be independent and successful in their various roles or ‘occupations’ throughout the life cycle.